GSA/fpkilint/docs/cpct_user_help.md

 ## What is the Certificate Profile Conformance Tool (CPCT)?
 (Matt) (Background - summary of the tool)<br>

-How often do you manually analyze certificates to see if they conform to Federal PKI certificate policies and profiles?
+How often do you manually analyze certificates to see if they conform to certificate policies and profiles?
 If your answer is "often," then CPCT is for you.

 CPCT instantaneously does what previously demanded too much of your time.
 Not only that, but it clearly explains the cause for any nonconforming field/extension.
-Best of all (and what a relief), you can download a tidy Test Report (.xls or .pdf) to submit as part of an FPKI Annual Review (Audit) package or for QA archiving.
+Best of all (and what a relief), you can download a formatted Test Report (.xls or .pdf) to submit as part of an FPKI Annual Review (Audit) package or for QA archiving.

 * [Who Needs CPCT?](#who-needs-cpct)
 * [System and Application Requirements](#system-and-application-requirements)